safari12/blockchain/README.md

 ### Extending Block's Data Protocol

-Each block has field for data in which confirms to the `Blockchain.Block.Data` protocol.
+Each block has a field for `data` in which confirms to the `Blockchain.Block.Data` protocol.
 By default the library implements BitString for the protocol, but users can implement their own data type for the block's data.
 The data type must confirm to the `Blockchain.Block.Data` protocol by implementing `hash` and `verify` functions.